DUNE/p3s/clients/WORKFLOW.md

 supported in a number of software packages and editing and visualization tools.
 Internally, p3s is using the Python package *NetworkX* to parse the *GraphML* source and perform a few other basic operations on graphs if needed.
-The graph information is stored nevertheless in a database.
+The graph information is stored in a database nevertheless.

 Option "-g" of the workflow client allows to use a graphML file containing a DAG description and send it to the server.
 A name can